×

 Indian food varities

 Indian style of eating is a tricky business and in case you want to follow the same style of the local people, it is well and good.
 All of them eat with their right hand.
 Never use your left hand for eating.
-It will be considered as a big mistake.
+It will be considered a big mistake.
 In the olden days and even in these modern days in some traditional house, Indians sit on the floor and eat with their right hand.
-However most of them use dining tables for eating.
+However, most of them use dining tables for eating.

 • As the first step before eating in any house, make sure you wash your hands.